Dasari Prasada Rao: Education

 Rao was born in the east coast of India in a village with no modern amenities.
 He studied in the local elementary and high schools to go to college at Vijayawada and Guntur of India.

 He started medical school in Guntur, Andhra Pradesh, India and completed General Surgery Residency in the same medical school.
 He obtained his M.B.B.S & M.S. from Guntur Medical College.
 Attracted by the newly emerging cardiac surgery in India, he went to All India Institute of Medical Sciences, New Delhi as a resident in cardiac surgery and obtained his M.Ch training in cardiothoracic surgery in 1979.
 Since the training in India at that time did not involve coronary bypass surgery, he travelled to New Zealand and England to have further training in cardiovascular thoracic surgery.
-In Auckland, New Zealand, he worked closely with Sir Brian Gerald Barratt-Boyes (1924–2006), cco-author of textbook of cardiac surgery with Dr. Kirklin and was trained by him in his Greenlane Hospital, Auckland.
+In Auckland, New Zealand, he worked closely with Sir Brian Gerald Barratt-Boyes (1924–2006), co-author of textbook of cardiac surgery with Dr. Kirklin and was trained by him at Green Lane Hospital, Auckland.

 Cardiac surgery in Andhra Pradesh

-Coming back to India in 1985, he started the coronary bypass surgery programme at Nizam's Institute of Medical Sciences, Hyderabad.
+Returning to India in 1985, he started the coronary bypass surgery programme at Nizam's Institute of Medical Sciences, Hyderabad.
 The programme was nurtured into safe patient surgery in few years.
 Various modes of cardiac surgery were added into the Nizam's Institute of Medical Sciences programme.
 Residents trained at Nizam's Institute of Medical sciences spread over to various parts of Andhra Pradesh to start new programmes.